dhruvdhody/IETF-DeepDive/README.md

 ### Deliverable

 - Unreadable slides – Tiny text, poor contrast, and cluttered information.
-- Proprietary & Confidential footer – Added inappropriate disclaimers.
+- Proprietary & Confidential footer – inappropriate.
 - Company logo – Unacceptable branding in IETF slides.
+- Cut-copy-paste from draft as it is!
 - Too much text
 - No clarity
+- Note: nothing wrong with having a bit of humour (but may be better to avoid religion/race/sex)
 - BONUS: identify issues with I-D

 ### Another option for this group